coderaiser/supertape/README.md

 Which output format to use for the test results.
 The [built-in `tap` formatters](#formatting) are `tap`, `fail`, `progress-bar`, `json-lines`, and `short`.
 Defaults to `tap`.

 When using the CLI, the default formatter is `progress-bar`.
-This can only be overriden using the `--format [format]` flag.
+This can only be overridden using the `--format [format]` flag.

 #### `run: boolean`